cwatson1013/Env_Data_Analysis_Final_Proj/Data/README_Files/README_NTL-LTER_Lake_Carbon.md

 ## Summary
 This dataset was used for the Environmental Data Analytics (ENV872L) class at Duke Univeristy during the Spring 2019 semester.
 This data will be used as part of the final project for this course.

-The dataset contains information from studies on lakes in the North Temperate Lakes District in Wisconsin, USA.
-As part of the Long Term Ecologial Research station that was established by the National Science Foundation, data were collected on these lakes.
+This database has information from the North Temperate Lakes District in Wisconsin, USA.
+Data were collected from the lakes in the database as part of a long term study with the Long Term Ecological Research station.
+The Long Term Ecological Research station was established by the National Science Foundation.

 ## Database Information
-Data were collected from the North Temperate Lakes Long Term Ecological Research website.
-More information can be found here: https://lter.limnology.wisc.edu/about/overview
+The data were obtained from the North Temperate Lakes Long Term Ecological Research site.
+Additional information can be found here: https://lter.limnology.wisc.edu/about/overview

 Data were collected using the Data tool (https://lter.limnology.wisc.edu/data).
-From the Data homepage, the following selections were made:
+On the Data homepage, the following selections were made:
 * Cascade (NTL Categories)
 * Cascade Project at North Temperate Lakes LTER Core Data Carbon 1984 - 2016